Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-26-blood-ash.md

 Coombes nodded.
 "Okay.
 Ava.
 I’m gonna need your help with this.
 Just do what I tell you, okay?"

 Ava nodded, and he handed her a plastic syringe applicator covered in simple diagrams to demonstrate its proper use.
-"I’ve got a… wound, down here…" Coombes said, leaning forward with a pained groan and lifting his shirt.
+"I’ve got a... wound, down here..."
+Coombes said, leaning forward with a pained groan and lifting his shirt.
 Ava’s stomach lurched.
-That was a lot of blood, and it was… bubbling…
+That was a lot of blood, and it was... bubbling...

 "Hold it together!" he snapped.
-"Now…" he coughed.
+"Now..." he coughed.
 "Step one, I need you to find the entry wound.
 It’s below my shoulder blade on the back.
 This is gonna hurt like a motherfucker, but I need you to shove that applicator right in there and empty it.
 To hell with how I respond, okay?"

 "Okay.
 Okay."
 It was a relief to say *anything*, even if it was just the same word over again, but finding her voice at least gave Ava the impetus she needed to do as she was told.
 She shifted around and found the wound site.
 Some detached, chilly part of her noted that under normal circumstances she would have balked at getting blood on her, but right now that did *not* seem like an important issue.